TheOtherRolesAU/TheOtherRoles/README.md

 - The Crew could be eliminated, then the Team Jackal fight against the Impostors (The Crew can still make a task win in this scenario)

 The priority of the win conditions is the following:
-1. Crewmate Mini lose by vote
+1. Jester wins by vote (even as Mini)
-2. Jester wins by vote
+2. Crewmate Mini lose by vote
 3. Arsonist win
 4. Team Impostor wins by sabotage
 5. Team Crew wins by tasks (also possible if the whole Crew is dead)